-West street.
-A United States army recruiting office has been opened here with Sergeant A. D. McKinnon in charge.
+A United States army recruiting once has been opened here with Sergeant A. D. McKinnon in charge.
 Mr. McKin-non is located in the Southworth block.
-He has not anticipated doing a very big business in this section and has had no applications for enlistment the four days he has been here.

-Twins, a boy and a girl, have been born to Mr. and Mrs. William W. Play; all well.
+He has not anticipated doing a very big business in this section and has had no applications for enlistment the four dame here here here days he has been here.
+Twins, a boy and a girl, have been born to Mr. and Mrs. William W. Play;

+all well.
 General Manager Wells of the San

-Pedro road and a number of railroad officials stopped for a short time in Provo yesterday on their way from the south to Salt Lake.
-The Brigham Young university basones and leaves a pleasant after taste.
+General Manager Wells of the San Pedro road and a number of railroad officials stopped for a short time in Provo yesterday on their way from the south to Salt Lake.
+The Brigham Young university bas-kethall team has signed contracts to play the Crescents of Evanston, Ulinots the Victors of Denver here on the 7th and 22nd of Frbruaty, respectively, The Crescents are out for a world's championship and the victors claim the where you can use it twice-a-day.
+It helps the poor teeth; preserves, brightens and whitens the good ones and leaves a pleasant after taste.
 Ask your dentist.

-The Brigham Foung university bas-ketball team has signed contracts to play the Crescents of Evanston, Illinois the Victors of Denver here on the 7th and 22nd of February, respectively.
-The Crescents are out for a world's championship and the victors claim the

-Keep 'Dr. Graves' Ward Reunion-Demise of Mrs. Jo-
+In handy metal cans or bottles. \$50.

+Tooth Powder